sergiocollado/potpourri/Notes_on_protocols/Notes_on_5G.md

 ​So, it places the name of the API ​in the URI, which in this case is nudm-sdm, ​and specifies that he wants ​the profile linked to sessions. ​The UDM consults the subscriber profile and ​responds with a 200 OK message in ​which it will place the subscriber ​profile related to the PDU sessions. ​Here, we have an example of an **idempotent operation**: ​if several successive GETs are done with ​the same URI, the response should be the **same**.

-​Let's look at an example of a create operation. ​Creation is done with a PUT or POST method. ​Let's consider the case of a UE that registers in the network. ​The fact that this UE is reachable and ​that it is in a certain tracking area is taken care ​by the UDM with the "context management" service.
+​Let's look at an example of a create operation. ​Creation is done with a `PUT` or `POST` method. ​Let's consider the case of a UE that registers in the network. ​The fact that this UE is reachable and ​that it is in a certain tracking area is taken care ​by the UDM with the "context management" service.

 ![API_3](https://github.com/sergiocollado/potpourri/blob/master/Notes_on_protocols/Images_mobile_communication/arch_5g_API_3.png)

-​It is therefore a resource in the UDM. ​The URI of the resource created and sent ​In the response is precisely in the HTTP location header ​The URI still has the same format ​(we won't go back to it) ​and the AMF in order to request the creation ​of the resource does PUT, indicates the URI.
+​It is therefore a resource in the UDM. ​The URI of the resource created and sent ​In the response is precisely in the HTTP location header ​The URI still has the same format ​(we won't go back to it) ​and the AMF in order to request the creation ​of the resource does `PUT`, indicates the URI.

- ​The UDM creates the resource and ​the whole URI is returned in the response. ​Let's look at some possible errors. ​If the SUPI is not known or it doesn't ​correspond to a subscriber, at this point the ​UDM will return "404 Not Found" response. ​If there are access restrictions, for example, ​if the terminal is not allowed to access this AMF or ​to be in the tracking area, it will get a "403 Forbidden" response.
+ ​The UDM creates the resource and ​the whole URI is returned in the response. ​Let's look at some possible errors. ​If the SUPI is not known or it doesn't ​correspond to a subscriber, at this point the ​UDM will return `404 Not Found` response. ​If there are access restrictions, for example, ​if the terminal is not allowed to access this AMF or ​to be in the tracking area, it will get a "403 Forbidden" response.

 ​Another example of creation is: setting up a PDU session.